k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 ## Classifier Regex Setup

-The **Regex Setup** tab allows to view and update the Profiling regular expression rules that are used by the Profiling built-in plugins: *Data Regex Classifier* and *Metadata Regex Classifier*.
+The **Regex Setup** tab allows to view and update the Profiling regular expression rules that are used by the Profiling built-in plugins, *Data Regex Classifier* and *Metadata Regex Classifier*.

 <img src="images/settings_regex.png" style="zoom:80%;" />